trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 1. Open the `stacks/toolchain.py` file.

-2. Copy the following code into the corresponding section to use the `_add_stage()` method to add tuning stack as the Continuous Tuning stage:
+2. Copy the following code into the corresponding section:

 ```python
         ToolChainStack._add_stage(